 The findings on the barium study are non-specific.

 Lesion (arrows) is visible behind the heart on radiograph.

 A foregut duplication cyst is a congenital cyst.

 In the case on the left it displaces hypopharynx and opacified esophagus (arrow) posteriorly and trachea and larynx (asterisk) anteriorly.

-On the left a list of malignant esophageal masses.
+Here a list of malignant esophageal masses.